-Northern Cyprus, officially the Turkish Republic of Northern Cyprus, is a de facto state only recognised by Turkey and no other countries which consider this territory part of Cyprus.
+Northern Cyprus, officially the Turkish Republic of Northern Cyprus, is a de facto state only recognised by Turkey and no other countries that consider this territory part of Cyprus.

 It makes for an interesting day trip from the southern part of Cyprus, especially the picturesque Kyrenia Harbour.

 These are the smallest countries in Europe.
-Have you visited any?
+Have you visited a small European country on our list?
 Let us know in the comments below.

 Make sure you get Travel Insurance before hitting the road.
 Trust us, it’s one of those things you don’t want to leave home without.
 We recommend Heymondo & SafetyWing Travel Insurance.